 Whether your parents are just in for the weekend and you want to show them the best of San Francsico, or they live just across the bay and you just want a nice place to catch up.
 These are the best restaurants in the city to dine out with your parents.

 What do you get when you mix amazing culinary feats with an unpretentious demeanor?
 The perfect spot for family dinner.
-Maybeck’s homemade pastas will transport you to the Italian countryside but the fried chicken brings you right back down to earth.
-It’s a great meal in a cozy setting that everyone will be sure to remember.
+Located on the cusp of the city's Cow Hollow and Marina neighborhoods, Maybeck may be a local haunt but its homemade pastas will transport you to the Italian countryside.
+The restaurant is also known for its delicious fried chicken, as well as a cozy setting that's sure to please the folks.

-If you want to impress your rents with the new, swanky San Francsico vibe, take them to Cala.
-With clean concrete walls and constellation-like light fixtures that change the room as the night wears on, it’s an interior design dream.
-Plus the cocktails and food are both creative and delicious.
+If you want to impress your 'rents with a swanky San Francisco vibe, take them to Cala, an upscale Nuevo Mexican eatery in Hayes Valley.
+With clean concrete walls and constellation-like light fixtures that alter the restaurant's appearance as the night progresses, it’s an interior design dream.
+Plus Cala's cocktails, like the Rosita, a blend of mezcal, St. Germain, and Campari, and food are both creative and delicious.

 Sometimes, dinner with the parents can be a little bit self-serving.
-Like making a reservation at the place you’ve been dying to go to dinner for months.
-Don’t worry, they’ll still enjoy Liholiho’s swanky design and the creative dishes like togarashi popcorn or roasted octopus with castelvetrano olives.
-You’ll get to enjoy a delicious dinner at one of San Francisco’s hottest restaurants and catch up with your parents—two birds, one stone.
+Like making a reservation at the one place you’ve been dying to try for months.
+Don’t worry, they’ll still enjoy Liholiho’s stylish design and creative Hawaiian-, Indian-, and Chinese-inspired dishes like togarashi popcorn and roasted octopus with castelvetrano olives.
+You’ll also get to enjoy a delicious dinner at one of San Francisco’s hottest restaurants while catching up with your parents—two birds, one stone.

-For out-of-town parents, this is an S.F. classic.
-Its been a city institution since 1979.
-The cozy brick interior makes for an easy, intimate atmosphere for catching up.
-But you absolutely must order the wood-fired chicken for two—it’s the dish that made the restaurant famous.
+For out-of-town parents, Zuni Cafe is the perfect introduction to classic San Francisco.
+Its been a city institution since first opening along Market Street in 1979, and this fashionable corner spot's cozy brick interior offers an easy, intimate atmosphere ideal for catching up.
+Don't miss Zuni's wood-fired chicken for two—it’s the dish that made the restaurant famous.

-One good tip for deciding on place to take your parents to dinner: listen to their opinions.
-If they love a restaurant and keep telling you to go to it, chances are you should book a table for all of you.
-For yours truly, that is Heirloom Café.
-The food is always fresh, the atmosphere clean but relaxed and the service is always friendly.
-There’s nothing to get in the way of some good old fashioned bonding.
+A good tip when deciding on a place to take your parents for dinner: their opinions count.
+If they love a restaurant and keep telling you to go to it, chances are you should bring them along, too.
+At Heirloom Café, the food is always fresh, the atmosphere clean and relaxed, and the service always friendly.
+There’s nothing to get in the way of some good old fashioned bonding at this parental favorite.